B-field induced mixing between Langmuir waves and axions: Summary and conclusions

-We have derived the dispersion equations for the oscillations of a magnetized plasmas in the absence of collisions within the kinetic theory of a coherent superposition of axions and plasmons, dubbed here as {\it axionons}.
+We have derived the dispersion equations for the oscillations of a magnetized plasmas in the absence of collisions within the kinetic theory of a coherent superposition of axions and plasmons.
 The framework consists in the phase-space description of plasmas coupled to the axion field via the axion-photon term.
-In more detail, we construct a Vlasov$-$Maxwell$-$Klein-Gordon system capturing the key aspects of both relativistic and non-relativistic plasmas, namely wave-wave and wave-particle interactions, as well as the full relativistic nature of the axion field.
-In that regard, we substantially extend the focus of Ref.~\cite{PRL_Tercas}, thus paving the stage for a whole new set of applications.
-To illustrate some features of our kinetic theory, we have analytically obtained the axionon dispersion relation for both the ultra-relativistic and non-relativistic plasmas, showing how the plasmon-axion interaction in the presence of a magnetic field modifies the plasma physics relations.
+In more detail, we construct a Vlasov$-$Maxwell$-$Klein-Gordon system in Eqs.~\eqref{eq:gausslaw}-\eqref{eq:ampere}, Eq.~\eqref{eq_KG}, and Eq.~\eqref{eq:Boltzmann}, capturing the key aspects of both relativistic and nonrelativistic plasmas: wave-wave and wave-particle interactions as well as the full relativistic nature of the axion field.
+In this regard, we substantially extend the focus of Ref.~\cite{Tercas:2018gxv} ans we set the stage for a set of future applications.

+To illustrate some features of our kinetic theory, we have analytically obtained the dispersion relation of the axion-plasmon polaritons for both the ultrarelativistic and nonrelativistic plasmas, showing how the plasmon-axion interaction in the presence of a magnetic field modifies the plasma physics relations.
+We have obtained the dispersion relation for the plasma waves for the axion-polariton modes in the ultrarelativistic case and in different regimes.
+The dispersion relation split into an upper and a lower polariton modes due to the presence of the axion.
+Results are summarized in Fig.~\ref{fig:PlotURma} for a fixed axion mass $m_\varphi$ and for different values of the magnetic field $B_0$ and the axion-photon coupling $g_{\varphi\gamma}$.
+Landau damping is effective for wave numbers $k>k_0$, with $k_0$ depends on the ratio $m_\varphi/(g_{\varphi\gamma}B_0)$ and it might be suppressed in regions where $m_\varphi \ll g_{\varphi\gamma}B_0$.
+Similarly, damping is reduced in this regime as expressed by Eq.~\eqref{eq:LandauDamping}.

 We have shown that Landau damping takes place in hot plasmas for some values of the plasma frequency, making possible for the axions to be kinematically damped in some situations of physical relevance.
-This latter, novel feature is worthy to be investigated in the context of astrophysical and cosmological plasmas, with potential to complement the literature on the mechanisms of axion production and suppression in dense and dilute plasmas.
-Moreover, we motivate novel experimental schemes to detect axions in laboratory plasmas in an active way, i.e. based on mechanisms where the axion is actually produced within the plasma, therefore complementing the running experiments based on telescopes and cavities, planned to detect axions produced at the interior of stars or in the primordial universe.
+This latter, novel feature is worth being investigated in the context of astrophysical and cosmological plasmas, with potential to complement the literature on the mechanisms of axion production and suppression in dense and dilute plasmas.
+Moreover, we motivate novel experimental schemes to detect axions in laboratory plasmas in an active way, i.e.\ based on mechanisms where the axion is actually produced within the plasma, therefore complementing the running experiments based on telescopes and cavities, planned to detect axions produced at the interior of stars or in the primordial universe.